hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Teleporter (R + C)

-In a remarkable collaboration, Rescueland and Computerland successfully developed a teleportation device, allowing for Instantaneous jumps anywhere.
+In a remarkable collaboration, Rescueland and Computerland successfully developed a teleportation device, allowing for instantaneous jumps anywhere.
 However, this technology comes with numerous challenges that limit its practical use.

 For one, the teleportation process cannot transport objects or individuals within a Force Field Gel, which significantly restricts its applicability in various scenarios, such as jumping into a dangerous environment.
 Additionally, those who undergo teleportation experience a great deal of pain during the process, making it an undesirable option for many.
 The device also demands an immense amount of power to operate.
 Furthermore, it cannot execute a teleportation into a completely enclosed space, which further limits its usability.

-As a result of these limitations, the teleportation device is not often utilized, even though it represents a remarkable technological achievement in the realm of interdimensional travel.
+As a result of these limitations, the teleportation device is not often utilized, even though it represents a remarkable technological achievement in the realm of travel.

 # Military